sehyeon97/sehyeon97/README.md

 * JavaScript/TypeScript
 * Node

 #### 🏔️ I'm currently working on personal projects to help me learn more about web development.
-I am also working on a team project called game-stats with a friend.
+I am also working on a team project with a friend.

 #### 🏗️ 2022 Goals: Build a full-stack web application 💦